illinois-cs241/illinois-cs241.github.io/_docs/shell.md

 Usually when we do `Ctrl+C`, the current running program will exit.
 However, we want the shell to ignore the `Ctrl+C` signal (`SIGINT`).
 The shell should not exit upon receiving `SIGINT`.
 Instead, it should check if there is a currently running foreground process, and if so, it should kill it using SIGINT (the `kill()` function might come in handy, here and elsewhere).

-### Exiting

-The shell will exit once it receives the `exit` command or an EOF.
-The latter is sent by typing `Ctrl+D` on an empty line, and from a script file (as used with the `-f` flag) this is sent once the end of the file is reached.

 ### Tracking process state

 Your shell should keep track of the name, PID and status of every child, it creates.
 You suggested keeping a fixed sized array, but your manager will not tolerate such blasphemy anymore.